🎮

 MintyPi becomes much easier to judge once it is forced into the same room as Ipega 9501, GPD Win, and 030S.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 MintyPi versus Ipega 9501 is interesting because better value is the obvious angle.
-If MintyPi feels almost right but not quite, Ipega 9501 is the sort of nearby detour that can completely change the shortlist.
+Ipega 9501 sits close enough to MintyPi to make the comparison meaningful, but different enough to sharpen the buying decision.
 MintyPi versus GPD Win is interesting because more powerful is the obvious angle.
-From another angle, if MintyPi feels almost right but not quite, GPD Win is the sort of nearby detour that can completely change the shortlist.
+If MintyPi feels almost right but not quite, GPD Win is the sort of nearby detour that can completely change the shortlist.
 GPD Win is tracked around Discontinued.
 MintyPi versus 030S is interesting because better value is the obvious angle.
-030S sits close enough to MintyPi to make the comparison meaningful, but different enough to sharpen the buying decision.
+Compared with MintyPi, 030S makes the more obvious play for readers who care about better value.

 MintyPi does not publish a perfect battery-and-cooling story, but daily usability still shows up in the surrounding physical details.